instruct-rb/instruct/docs/prompt-completion-middleware.md

 item in the chain is usually the model itself.

-The returned response must be an {Instruct::Gen::CompletionResponse} object. which will be added to the transcript.
+The returned response must be an {Instruct::Gen::CompletionResponse} object. which will be added to the prompt.

-The middleware can used to modify the transcript, however, these modifications will persist between lm calls, so it's important to understand the implications of modifying the transcript (especially if different models with different APIs are used).
+The middleware can used to modify the propmt , however, these modifications will persist between lm calls, so it's important to understand the implications of modifying the prompt (especially if different models with different APIs are used).

+# TODO: not true anymore
-Preferably, the middleware does not modify the transcript (beyond perhaps adding or changing attributes it manages). # TODO: consider freezing the string but not the attributes
+Preferably, the middleware does not modify the prompt (beyond perhaps adding or changing attributes it manages). # TODO: consider freezing the string but not the attributes

-To transform the transcript, the middleware should either implement a transform_prompt method or register a transform block on the request.
+To transform the prompt , the middleware should either implement a transform_prompt method or register a transform block on the request.

 # Prompt Transform blocks